emrehoser/Interpreter/README.md

 # Interpreter
-An interpreter for matlang languaga
+An interpreter for matlang language